Nozbe/NoOffice.org/_book/meetings.md

 We try to find the people who give the most insight for each meeting and sometimes important people on our team don't participate in some of our important meetings, because we'd prefer they used their time in a better way.

 For example, our CTO doesn't participate in Tuesday's Design meeting.
-But we still have his contribution, because he reads each meeting's agenda and the associated documents so gives us his feedback before each meeting.
+But we still have his contribution, because he reads each meeting's agenda and the associated documents so gives us his feedback in comments before each meeting.
 Actually that's where we ask many of our team members about their feedback.

 Again, that's why publishing agenda documents before a meeting is so useful.
 Everyone on the team can contribute with their comments, even if they later don't participate in a meeting in person.